Winds-Studio/Leaf-website/pages/docs/config/system-properties.md

 Specifies the network I/O model to be used for data transmission.
 Requires `use-native-transport` to be enabled in server.properties.

-If the specified transport type is unavailable, it will fall back to an available model.
+If the specified transport type is unavailable, it will fallback to an available model.

 Available options:
 * Linux: `io_uring`, `epoll`, `nio`